Ghabaei-Behzad/Final-Project-AWS-Portfolio-Project/README.md

 b.)
 Have a Virtual Private Cloud (VPC) that has access to the internet.
 This template requires a default VPC, which comes with newer AWS accounts.
 Instructions.
 a.)
 Go to the AWS Console > in the search bar type CloudFormation > click on Create Stack (or hamburger icon > Stacks > Create Stack) b.)
 Under Prerequisite - Prepare Template > click Build from Infrastructure Composer > Under Build from Infrastructure Composer > Click Create in Infrastructure Composer > At the top there are two choices Canvas/Template and Yaml/Json > choose Template and Yaml. > you need a yaml file, so in another browser tab go to my github repository "https://github.com/Ghabaei-Behzad/Final-Project-AWS-Portfolio-Project/edit/main/README.md" find MyStack-ASG.yaml.
 Copy the file from github and in the CloudFormation Infrastructure Composer Template code editor, paste it. > A button appears to "Validate" and "Create Template". first Validate, and if the yaml file is "Valid" click "Create Template" > pop up message which mentions "it's putting the template in an existing bucket" > click Confirm and continue to CloudFormation. > at Create Stack page click Next > Specify Stack Details, Stack Name: MyStack (no spaces) > Under Parameters the instance type is default t3.micro (free tier) > Latest AMI is probably: /aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2 > under subnets click Subnets that you wanted (probably up to 6 available) click all or at least 2. > Under VPCID click your security group (choosing the default provided) > click next > Configure Stack Options we will keep the default choices made. > at the bottom Capabilities click the box saying "I acknowledge that AWS CloudFormation might create IAM resources." > click Next > last page at the bottom says submit, click it. > If you get a ROLLBACK_IN_PROGRESS (in red) then delete the stack and start over again trying a different yaml file.
-I recommend amazon's https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.walkthrough.html (If you start over again go to S3 > Under General Purpose buckets > click the cf- bucket and "empty" > then exit  > after that, click the s3 cf- bucket again and click delete.
-Then start over after s3 has been cleared of previous ClouFormation delete, with the new yaml file. c.)
-If you get CREATE_IN_PROGRESS then get
+I recommend amazon's https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.walkthrough.html (If you start over again go to S3 > Under General Purpose buckets > click the cf- bucket and "empty" then permanently delete > then empty > then exit  > after that, click the s3 cf- bucket again put in the entire name and click delete bucket.
+Then start over after s3 has been cleared of previous ClouFormation bucket created, c.) next with the new yaml file. or If you get CREATE_IN_PROGRESS wait for 3 minutes,  until CREATE_COMPLETE (in green) > because the stack is running green, you can go to CloudFormation > Stacks > Outputs > click on the URL (open in a new tab) and there is an echo message.
+From the ClouFormation template you have an echo message in html code.
+Take a look at EC2 instances.
+Take a look at S3 General Purpose Bucket, take a look at EC2 Load Balancer and EC2 Auto-Scaling Groups. (these are on the side tab when you scroll down.)
+(Optional) You could put in my web app if you want.
+Look at my github.com repository, under BudgetTracker.html and save this code to your device.
+Then go to S3 > General Purpose buckets > choose upload > upload the file called BudgetTracker.html > then choose Open (at the top of BudgetTracker.html uploaded file in S3, cf- file.)
+End of Project. d.)
+What we did is a transition to a high-availability setup, we’ll swap the single EC2 instance for an Auto Scaling Group (ASG) and an Application Load Balancer (ALB).
+We added a a.)
+Launch Template: I used a LaunchTemplate instead of a LaunchConfiguration, as it’s the current AWS best practice. b.)
+Security Groups: I added a two-tier security model.
+The ALB is open to the world, but the Instances only accept traffic from the ALB. c.)
+Target Group: This acts as the bridge between your Load Balancer and the Auto Scaling Group. d.)
+Parameters: I added VpcId and Subnets parameters, as an ALB requires at least two Availability Zones to function correctly.

 * Resources *
 1. "Introduction To AWS CloudFormation" | Jenna Pederson | " https://www.jennapederson.com/blog/introduction-to-aws-cloudformation/#:~:text=AWS%20CloudFormation%20is%20a%20framework,Mappings%2C%20Resources%2C%20and%20Outputs. "
 2. "AWS CloudFormation Tutorial" | "https://www.youtube.com/watch?v=KO0zl6deRfs&t=526s"
+3. aws.amazon.com | "Creating Your First Stack" | https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.walkthrough.html
+4. # Architecture Components

+## AWS CloudFormation: The management layer that automates the deployment of the entire stack.
+a.)
+Amazon S3: An independent object store used for hosting static assets or software authorization files. b.)
+Elastic Load Balancer (ALB): Situated in public subnets to receive external traffic and distribute it to the healthy backend instances. c.)
+Auto Scaling Group (ASG): Manages a minimum of two Amazon Linux 2 EC2 instances across multiple Availability Zones (AZs) for high availability. d.)
+Default Security Group: Acts as a virtual firewall for the VPC, initially allowing all inbound traffic from other members of the same group while blocking external traffic until rules are added.

+Logical traffic Flow:
+1.)
+User Request - External users access the application via the Application Load Balancer (ALB) 2.)
+Load Balancer - The ALB evaluates health checks and routes traffic to instances within the Auto Scaling Group.
+3.)
+EC2 Instances - At least two Amazon Linux 2 instances (configured via a Launch Template) process the requests.
+4.)
+Data Access - Instances retrieve or store data in the Amazon S3 bucket as required by the application logic.
+5.)
+Security - All traffic within the VPC is governed by the Default Security Group, which by default allows communication between these internal resources.